July 21, 2011

 The Temptation of Jesus and The Psalms

 Jesus Rightly Divides the Word of God.
 Jesus quoted the Scriptures to respond to Satan’s misuse of Scripture.
-Jesus quoted from Deuteronomy 6:16, page 298 (all capital letters above).
-In Deuteronomy 6:16, page 298, we read that the people of Israel tested God at a place called Massah.
-In Exodus 17:1-7, page 116, the people of Israel thirsted and demanded that God give them water.
+Jesus quoted from Deuteronomy 6:16 (all capital letters above).
+In Deuteronomy 6:16, we read that the people of Israel tested God at a place called Massah.
+In Exodus 17:1-7, the people of Israel thirsted and demanded that God give them water.
 They rebelled against God and doubted God’s presence among them, in spite of all God had done for them in delivering them from Egypt.
 God brought water from a rock after Moses struck the rock.
 Jesus makes the point to Satan, and to us, that God alone leads us and delivers us.
 We cannot use the promises of God to do our will, but we must rely upon God’s promises to do God’s will.
 Satan tempted Jesus to cast Himself down, and by doing so, to elevate Satan’s will over the will of God.
 Satan always wants to use the Word of God so that you will do Satan’s will in your life.
 When we read the Psalms, or any other book in the Bible, please be sure that Satan wants to apply the Bible to your life for his purposes.
 Listen to Jesus, submit to Jesus, compare Scripture with Scripture, and resist the temptations of Satan by the power of Christ and His word.
-Satan will flee from you as your resist him in Christ and submit only to Christ (James 4;7, page 1891).
-When you compare Scripture with Scripture, and trust God to help you accurately handle the the Word of God, Jesus will help you to understand and apply the Scripture so that you may live for Him (2 Timothy 2:15, page 1862).
+Satan will flee from you as you resist him in Christ and submit only to Christ (James 4:7).
+When you compare Scripture with Scripture, and trust God to help you accurately handle the the Word of God, Jesus will help you to understand and apply the Scripture so that you may live for Him (2 Timothy 2:15).

 So we learn more about Jesus and the Psalms today.